3Threads/Quiz-Time/README.md

     - Users have the convenience of filtering quizzes based on categories and rating preferences.
     - Quizzes can be effortlessly located by conducting searches using their respective quiz names.

+## Extra Extensions
-- **URL sensitive (Extension)**<br/>
+- **URL sensitive**<br/>
-  Users can navigate throughout the website without using buttons if they enter in a malformed URL or manually modifie a URL.
+  Users can navigate throughout the website without using buttons if they enter in a malformed URL or manually modify a URL.
+- **Front end design**<br/>
+  A gracefully designed interface that is responsive to window size and brimming with a variety of animations.
+- **GitHub actions**<br/>
+  The repository features a GitHub action that performs project testing after the pull request has been made.

 ## Display

 ### Log in page